 She turned and found herself in a tight embrace.
 "Sharon, what are you doing here?"

 The other woman grinned.
 "I'm just getting off work.
 Thought you could use a hand settling in.
 And I missed you, so shoot me."
 She took one of Christine's bags.
 "Do you have a place to stay yet?"

 Christine followed her friend out of the room.
 "I came here to arrange for temporary quarters."

-"The Starship, then something as mundane as being a doctor in a clinic on a peaceful little planet just isn't going to be very satisfying."
+"The starship, then something as mundane as being a doctor in a clinic on a peaceful little planet just wasn't going to be very satisfying."

 "Wow.
 That's serious.
 For you that's really serious.
 And you just left him?"

 Christine drained her glass.
 "Yeah, I just left him."

 Reaching for the wine bottle, Christine refilled both of their glasses before she answered.
 "Because I'm a heartless bitch.
 Because I'm too stupid to know a good thing when I see it.
 Because he loved me, and I didn't love him.
 All of the above."